Major code BS8106

 - Must demonstrate appropriate levels of professionalism (Assessed throughout the program)

 No requirements beyond University admission requirements to be in the premajor.
 Once all premajor requirements have been met as described above, the student must formally apply to the physical education major.
 Premajor to major forms can be obtained from your physical education advisor.
+These forms must be filled out and signed by your academic advisor and the program coordinator.
+The form is then taken to the Office of Student Affairs in the Patton College of Education.
+Your physical education major code will then be changed to BS8106.
+These forms are only processed the first two weeks of the semester.

 Change of Program Policy